Josly025/reading_list.io/README.md

 # reading_list.io
-- A reading list to track book you would like to read
+- A reading list to track books you would like to read or your favorites!